NicolasKheirallah/NextJs-M365-Blog/data/blog/Set-Version-History-Limit-tentant-and-site-wide.md

 ```

-Old lists Libraries need to be set to the default value
+Old lists Libraries need to be set to the new default value

 Site Level: